Diego Schwartzman: 2023: Out of top 100, 250th win

+2024–25: 11th US Open appearance, retirement

+Schwartzman participated in the Golden Swing, similar to his previous season, he was a direct entry at the 2024 Córdoba Open, and received wildcards for the 2024 Argentina Open, the 2024 Los Cabos Open and the ATP 500 2024 Abierto Mexicano Telcel but lost in all four tournaments in the first round.

+After early setbacks, he managed to qualify for the main draw at the 2024 Miami Open, and at the Italian Open.

+In May 2024, Schwartzman announced he would retire from professional tennis after the Argentina Open in 2025.
+He played his last match at Roland Garros in qualifying, losing in the second round to Quentin Halys.

+Ranked No. 246, he qualified for the 2024 US Open, making his 11th appearance at this Major, defeating Andrea Pellegrino, top qualifying seed and compatriot Thiago Agustín Tirante and top Lithuanian player Vilius Gaubas.

+Schwartzman played his final professional tournament at the Argentina Open in February 2025.
+He defeated seventh seed Nicolás Jarry in three sets before losing in the second round to Pedro Martínez.

 Playing style

-Schwartzman is a baseline player with solid groundstrokes on both wings and the ability to counterpunch and go on the offensive.
-He is known for the clean hitting off both his forehand and backhand and can take the ball on the rise and hit it with depth and pace.
-Analysts consider that he plays well on the defensive due to his speed and ability to hit winners from defensive positions far out of the court.
-His speed also allows him to retrieve drop shots and hit passing shots easily.
+Schwartzman tended to play as a baseline player with solid groundstrokes on both wings and the ability to counterpunch and go on the offensive.
+He was known for clean hitting off both his forehand and backhand and his ability to take the ball on the rise and hit it with depth and pace.
+Analysts consider that he played well on the defensive due to his speed and ability to hit winners from defensive positions far off of the court.
+His speed also allowed him to retrieve drop shots and hit passing shots easily.
+He also possessed solid volleys and preferred the drop volley, though they were not a major weapon in his game.

-Schwartzman has a consistent, though not outstanding, serve and arguably plays better on the return than on serve.
+Schwartzman had a consistent, though not outstanding, serve and arguably played better on the return than on serve.
 In 2017, he statistically led the ATP on return games, and second-serve points won.
-He also possesses solid volleys and prefers the drop volley, though they are not a major weapon in his game.

-Schwartzman's speed and powerful baseline game have resulted in most of his success coming on clay rather than hard courts or grass.
-However, in the past few years, he has attempted to add more variety to his game, resulting in breakthroughs, particularly on grass, scoring his first-ever win on grass only in 2018.
+Schwartzman's speed and powerful baseline game resulted in most of his success coming on clay rather than hardcourts or grass.
+However, towards the middle years of his career, he attempted to add more variety to his game, resulting in breakthroughs, particularly on grass, scoring his first-ever win on grass only in 2018 at Wimbledon.